 Otherwise, feel free to use the Coinomi wallet if you mostly use your mobile phone.

 2) Wait for your wallet to sync to the blockchain.

 3) Unlock your wallet for staking.

 4) Once you’ve sent coins to your wallet, the staking will automatically begin.

-And always remember to backup your wallet!
+And always remember to backup your keys!

 The best way to contribute is to help spread awareness of NAV – on social media & with your friends.